robertquitt/robertquitt.github.io/_drafts/2022-03-03-optimizing-c++.md

 title: Optimizing a C++ Backtracking Solver
 ---

-## Summary

-I

-## Context

-Last year, someone reached out over facebook who was working on a personal programming project in C++.
+Last year, someone I know posted on Facebook with a fascinating problem.

 >  I've never really used C++ and I was wondering if any friends could help guide me on why my C++ program is slower than my Java program.

 How could this be?
 C++ is typically much faster than Java.
+Even a line-by-line rewrite from Java to C++ shouldn't be slower, right?

 ### The Backtracking Solver

 The program in question is a backtracking solver to find optimal solutions to a game.
-The solver was originally implemented in python, which was very slow.It took over an hour for certain game setups.
-The implementation was switched to Java, which was faster, but still too slow to solve the most difficult game setups in reasonable time.
-So then the solver was reimplemented in C++, but the C++ implementation ended up being slower than the Java implementation.
+The solver was originally implemented in python, which was very slow.It took over an hour for certain problems.
+The implementation was switched to Java, which was faster, but still too slow to solve the most difficult problems in any reasonable amount of time.
+The solver was reimplemented in C++, but the C++ implementation ended up being slower than the Java implementation.

-As a benchmark, we used a game setup called "fast1". fast1 had the smallest backtracking tree size (244K nodes).
-For comparison, the game setup with the largest backtracking tree size we could find had 848M nodes, which meant that it would take ~3,475x longer to exhaustively search. fast1 takes 1.6 seconds to solve in the Java implementation.
+As a benchmark, I ran the solver against a problem called "fast1".
+It was called fast1 because it had the fewest game states to search, at ~244K states.
+For comparison, the problem with the largest backtracking tree size we could find had 848M nodes, which meant that it would take ~3,475x longer to exhaustively search. fast1 takes 1.6 seconds to solve in the Java implementation.
 However, the C++ implementation took 14.5 seconds, which means that it took ~9x longer than the Java implementation!

 ## Compiler Flags